 I'm going to tell you how happy I am right now, as of 11.14am on June 4th, 2008.

 (I checked this page over at 16.49 on Sep 2nd 2013, by the way - just in case you're thinking this page is OLD!
 AND I checked it again, 5th October, 2017 @ 4.55pm BST, too.
-Wondering where on this page I could talk about my brand new How To Be Happy E-Course!)
+And today it's July 27th, 2018 as I let you know about my brand new program called, Remembering the 'Happiness Within'!)

 It will be personal (I hope you don't mind) but instructional nevertheless, and it might encourage you to share your own happiness thoughts with the rest of us too!
 Hint, hint!

 Well, a bit about me, I guess (as of June, 2008):

 So how happy am I, a man aged 43 (50, at time of re-proofing), home-owner living in England, still single and with too many tendencies to choose to be negative?

 My happiness rating is 99% - yes, I'm pretty darned happy!

 I love working (for myself) on this website; I love my family and friends; and I know that I can meet the challenges ahead of me, even if that means nursing a broken heart for a while!
 So you know what, I've never been happier!
 Seriously.

 Actually, it helps if you don't take life too seriously.
 (Ah, that's where I've been going wrong all this time!)

 Okay, that's me.
 Please share your own survey now, even if you're not happy, but do think of some positive things happening in your life (as well as negative) - they will be there, if you look hard enough.